-672 And the city lieth foursquare, and the length is as large as the breadth: and he measured the city with the reed, twelve thousand furlongs.
+675 And the city lieth foursquare, and the length is as large as the breadth: and he measured the city with the reed, twelve thousand furlongs.
 The length and the breadth and the height of it are equal.
 And he measured the wall thereof, an hundred and forty and four cubits, according to the measure of a man, that is, of the angel. - Revelation 21:16-17

-673 And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
+676 And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
-And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away. - Revelation 21:2-4 and alive - presumably on a monthly basis, based on Revelation 22:2 - as already discussed, and so while they won't technically be mortals at this time, since the tree's produce will protect them from death by aging or illness, they'll be in that state I refer to as being "semi-mortal" rather than being truly immortal, since true immortality refers to being incapable of dying, which means they wouldn't need the produce of the tree of life to remain alive, and hence this isn't the salvation Paul wrote about).
+And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away. - Revelation 21:2-4 alive, thanks to the fruit and leaves of the tree of life, but it seems they'll need to continue consuming the tree's products regularly in order to remain healthy and alive - presumably on a monthly basis, based on Revelation 22:2 - as already discussed, and so while they won't technically be mortals at this time, since the tree's produce will protect them from death by aging or illness, they'll be in that state I refer to as being "semi-mortal" rather than being truly immortal, since true immortality refers to being incapable of dying, which means they wouldn't need the produce of the tree of life to remain alive, and hence this isn't the salvation Paul wrote about).